MCBE-Speedrunning/Speedrunning-Rulebook/platform/README.md

 * You must play on one of the following platforms:
 	- Android
 	- iOS
+	- iPod
 	- Windows Phone
 * All input methods are legal.

 ## Console

 * You must play on one of the following platforms:
+	- Amazon Fire TV
+	- PlayStation 4
+	- PlayStation 4 Pro
+	- PlayStation 5
+	- PlayStation 5 Pro
-	- PS4
+	- Switch
-	- PS5
+	- Switch 2
 	- Xbox One
+	- Xbox One S
+	- Xbox One X
+	- Xbox Series S
 	- Xbox Series X
-	- Xbox Series S
-	- Nintendo Switch
-	- Nintendo Switch 2
-	- fireTV
 * All input methods are legal with the exception of touchscreen.

 ## Virtual Reality